ShahramShakiba/Animated-Galaxy-p19/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For rendering 3D graphics and handling particle systems.

 > ### 2.
 GLSL: <br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Custom shaders for creating the sea and wave effects.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Custom shaders for creating and animating the galaxy and its dynamic visual effects.

 > ### 3.
 HTML/CSS/JavaScript: <br/>
 &nbsp;&nbsp;&nbsp; Standard web technologies for structuring and styling the project.